|

 as the British for that pairing.
 The goal for the tournament

-rules.
-However, books, CDs and hand painted tin soldiers may
+replicas, books, CDs and hand painted tin soldiers may be awarded.

 DEMO

-are now welcome.
-A demonstration will be held at 1000 on Monday
+A demonstration will be held at 1700 on Tuesday for anyone interested

 |